Anson Dickinson: Style

 Although Dickinson was probably self-taught, he was considered a highly talented artist during his lifetime.

 Dickinson's mentor Malbone was one of the leading miniaturists at that time.

 Much of Dickinson's early work reflects Malbone's style as exemplified by the portrait he made of Dickinson, including delicate modeling and soft color.

 His best works were those he painted earlier in his career.
 These works are mostly oval, while the portraits after 1820 are usually rectangular.

 His later work had broader and looser brushwork, and the pictures often had a pinkish tinge.

 A book published in 1834 was not complementary:

 Dickinson is little-known now and much of his work has been lost.
 Important public collections of his work are held by the Litchfield Historical Society and the Stamford Historical Society.

-Examples of his work are also held by the Connecticut Historical Society, Yale University Art Gallery, and New Haven Colony Historical Society.
+Examples of his work are also held by the Connecticut Museum of Culture and History, Yale University Art Gallery, and New Haven Colony Historical Society.